infinum/android-handbook/Dependency injection.md

 When writing a class, it's natural for it to make use of other objects.
 These other objects (or services) are [dependencies](http://tutorials.jenkov.com/ood/understanding-dependencies.html#whatis).
-The simplest way to write code is to simply create and use those other objects.
-But this means your object has an inflexible relationship with those dependencies: no matter why you are invoking your object, it uses the same dependencies.
+The simplest way to write code is to create and use those other objects.
+But this means that your object has an inflexible relationship with those dependencies; no matter why you are invoking your object, it uses the same dependencies.

 A more powerful technique is to be able to create your object and provide it with dependencies to use.
-In this way, you can create your object with different dependencies at different times, making your object more flexible.
-This is [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), with which you "inject" the dependencies into the object.
+This way, you can create your object with different dependencies at different times, which makes it more flexible.
+This is called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) because you "inject" the dependencies into the object.

 ![Dependency inversion principle](/img/dependecy_inversion_principle.jpg "Example of dependency inversion principle")